TwoMonocles/TwoMonocles/README.md

 ## 👋 Hi, I'm @TwoMonocles
-I'm a Scrum Master and former full stack and mobile application developer.
+I'm a Scrum Master and former full stack desktop, web, and mobile application developer.

 - 🌱 In the spirit of Pablo Picasso, "I am always doing that which I cannot, in order that I may learn how to do it."
 Right now that's machine learning, algorithmic trading, and data analytics, with Python at the forefront of my toolset.
+I've spent the most time working with Java, starting with v1.1 in the early 00's.

 ### Connect With Me